MESD/SettingsBundle/Resources/doc/index.md

 ```

-##Using FcSettingsBundle
+##Understanding FcSettingsBundle terminology:

-###Understanding the terminology:
+###Hives and Clusters

 Related settings are stored in an entity called a `cluster`.
 Each `cluster` is attached
-to a parrent entity called a `hive`.
+to a parent entity called a `hive`.
 You can create as many hives and clusters as you
 need.
 You should think of a `hive` as an application wide classification, and a `cluster`
 as a sub-classification.